Napoleon III Bonaparte

 On December 2nd of 1851 he imprisoned many of his opponents and this third coup d'état succeeded.
 'His' senate invited him to become emperor and a in a referendum his plan was approved by the French people with an enormous majority.
 On December 2nd of 1852 the empire was restored and he took the name Napoleon III, with due respect to the first Napoleon's son who never ruled France at all.
 On January 30th of 1853 he married Eugénie de Montijo, who provided him with an heir in 1856.

 Although he was by no means a brilliant military strategist like his famous uncle, he enjoyed some military successes in the Crimean War as well as against the Austrians.
-Perhaps more important, under his reign France was modernized in many ways.
+Under his reign France was modernized in many ways.
 In 1862 Maximilian of Austria became emperor of Austria under protection of French troops.
-When Louis Napoleon wouldn't continue the french military presence in Mexico in 1867, Maximilian refused to give up his throne and was soon afterwards executed by his rebellious opponents.
+When Louis Napoleon wouldn't continue the French military presence in Mexico in 1867, Maximilian refused to give up his throne.
+Soon afterwards he was captured and executed by his rebellious opponents.

 For Louis Napoleon this was the beginning of the end.
 His health started to fail and he tried to liberalize his empire in order to preserve it for his son.
-But in 1870 he was outwitted by Bismarck's secret diplomacy and under pressure of the public opinion he had to declare war on Germany.
-But he was completely misinformed about the strenght of his army and defeat soon became inevitable.
+But in 1870 he was outwitted by Bismarck's secret diplomacy and under pressure of the public opinion he felt forced to declare war on Germany.
+It soon became clear that he was completely misinformed about the strenght of his army by his military staff and defeat became inevitable.
 Louis Napoleon decided to join the troops himself, but his personal courage was to no avail.
 He surrendered at Sédan on September 1st, 1870 and was taken to Germany as a prisoner of war.
 The French refused to accept his capitulation and overthrew his empire.
 This eventually resulted in the disastrous defeat of 1871 and the loss of Elsace-Lorraine.

 As a prisoner of war, Louis Napoleon lived for a while at Wilhelmshöhe near Kassel.
 Ater his release in March 1871 he spent his last few years in England.
 He died after a gall-stone operation and was buried at St Mary's Catholic Church in Chislehurst.
-Later, Eugénie decided to build a monastery and a chapel and in 1888 his remains were were buried there as well as those of his son who had been killed by the Zulus in 1879 in South Africa.
+Later, Eugénie decided to build a monastery and a chapel in Farnborough and in 1888 his remains were were taken there as well as those of his son who had been killed by the Zulus in 1879 in South Africa.

 Family